grev-uv/hpg-hmapper/README.md

 Where `<path_to_bs_seq.bam>` is the BAM file containing the 5mC sequences, `<path_to_tab_seq.bam>` is the BAM file containing the 5 hmC sequences and `<out_path>` is the output directory where the CSV files containing the methylation maps will be stored.

-When only methylation map is required, an empty hydroximethylated bam file is needed.
+When only methylation map is required, an empty hydroxymethylated bam file is needed.
 It is possible to download it [here](hmapper/bin/)

 The software is configured to have the best performance in most scenarios, however it can be hand-tuned using the following optional command line parameters.